 It is quite obvious that both of the above approaches are important in achieving a proper education.
 “In the concept of NEST methodologies, the main focus is placed on practical classes with an outdoor venture where teachers and students jointly explore the first-hand experience of Nature and Environment like practical classes in the field, farming tours, botanical gardens visits etc. The exposure to nature and its fragile environment is coupled with the use of Science and the latest technology.
 It strives to make balances between theoretical classes and practical exercises.“

 The perfect balance between practical and theoretical forms of learning would-

 - Not require rote learning

 Many may have an inborn talent for remembering everything they read.
 But others have to resort to rote learning in order to retain it.
 And theoretical knowledge can involve lots of mugging up.
 If you don’t want your children or students to become bookworms, always lost in a pile of books, then practical education must be supplemented with theoretical teaching.
 You might spend hours learning the climatic conditions of Africa but a visit to Africa can stick the picture in your mind instantly and very effectively.
-Not mugging up takes off loads of pressure form a student’s brain thus helping in the learning process.
+Not mugging up takes off loads of pressure from a student’s brain thus helping in the learning process.

 - Effectively retain knowledge in our memories.

 When we mug up a lesson for a test, our brain tends to remember it for a short while which can be shorter than the duration of your test thus not serving that purpose of education since our brain forgets it easily.

 While understanding the same concept practically, it can be in the form of experiments, real-life projects or educational trips, the knowledge and the whole learning experience stays in our mind for long.